Hybrid Localized Spectral Decomposition for multiscale problems: Hybrid Localized Finite Elements

 and then

 and the theorem follows. \end{proof}

 Note that if the coefficient $\A$ is nearly constant and isotropic inside each element $\tau$, the exponential decay will depend only mildly on $\beta_{H/h}$.
 However, the decay of $Pv$ deteriorates as the contrast $\kappa$ gets larger.
-In Section~\ref{ss:dhc} we modify the method to consider high contrast and eliminate the $\alpha$ dependence.
+That is the reason for developing a contrast-free method in Section~\ref{ss:dhc}, where we consider high contrast and eliminate the $\alpha$ dependence.

-We now localize $Pv$ since it decays exponentially when $v$ has local support.
-We consider two families of localizations.
-The first family ${P}^{K,j}$ is based on elements $K \in \triH$ and utilized to localize $\tilde{T}g$, while the second family ${P}^{F,j}$ is based on faces $F \in \F_H$ with the purpose to localize $T\lambda_h$.

 For each fixed element $K$ and positive integer $j$, let $\tilde\Lambda_h^{f,K,j}\subset\tilde\Lambda_h^f$ be the set of functions of $\tilde\Lambda_h^f$ which vanish on faces of elements in $\triH\backslash\T_j(K)$.
 We introduce the operator $P^{K,j}:\VH\to\tilde\Lambda_h^{f,K,j}$ such that, for $v\in\VH$,